-Dr. Elaine Lonnemann is the interim Associate Dean of the College of Health Sciences and Program Director of the transitional Doctor of Physical Therapy Program.
+Dr. Elaine Lonnemann is the Associate Dean of the College of Health Sciences, Interim Associate Dean, Physical Therapy Programs and Program Director of the transitional Doctor of Physical Therapy Program.
 She has served as a contributing faculty member in online courses for the Transitional Doctor of Physical Therapy program since 2002.

 She has presented nationally and internationally on the topics of education, knowledge translation, women in leadership and spinal manipulation.
 Dr. Lonnemann has published on the topics of manual therapy, manipulation and pain science in physical therapy education.
 She has also co-authored textbook chapters on Mechanical Disc Derangement in the Spine, Spinal anatomy and Differential Diagnosis in the third edition of Orthopaedic Physical Therapy Secrets and Orthopaedic Rehabilitation Clinical Advisor and on the Mechanisms of Manual Therapy in the Comprehensive Guide to Sports Physiology and Injury Management.
 She serves the profession as an active member of the Orthopaedic Academy of the American Physical Therapy Association (APTA) and as a state representative from the Kentucky Chapter in the APTA House of Delegates.
 She received the USA Outstanding Distance Education Alumni Award and the AAOMPT Mennell Service Award.
 She remains active in clinical practice, teaching, and leadership.